 - Before going outside, use sunscreens.

-- Keep a diary/list of hives occurring, what they were doing, when they go, and what you are eating on those days.
+- Keep a diary/list of this infection occurring, what they were doing, when they go, and what you are eating on those days.

 - Use a cold compress.